uit-no-old/elixir-excelerate/authorization-server.md

 needed a form of ad-hoc authentication for our own services.

-We were looking fore something simple and developer friendly that could be easily incorporated in any framework/programming language combination as we have developers that enjoy programming in Scala and Go and sometimes also use Java.
+We were looking fore something simple and developer friendly that could be easily incorporated in any framework/programming language combination as we have developers who enjoy programming in Scala and Go and sometimes also use Java.

-The ideal solution seemed to be an external application that is completely decoupled from the rest of our services that could contain all the integration code needed to integrate with these external auth services and that could be developed at its own pace.
+The ideal solution seemed to be an external application that is completely decoupled from the rest of our services that could contain all the integration code needed to integrate with these external authentication services and that could be developed at its own pace.
 It would also be desireable if the knowledge required by applications was small enough that the integration could be implemented from scratch with minimal efforts.
 It's also good to follow standards since this means that we can re-use existing libraries and use proven, stable interfaces.